Typography

 Underlining

-To avoid confusion since it is a common web convention, underlining is reserved to links, and only links, within digital interfaces.
+To avoid confusion since it is a common web convention, underlining is reserved to links, and only links, within digital interfaces or mixed media.

 Letter casing